haolanzhan/ce347_glasses/README.md

 Project for CE347-II

-Haolan - Look into starter code for the Nicla Vision, and taking a photo via software Lance -
+Haolan - Look into starter code for the Nicla Vision, and taking a photo via software.

+Lance -

 George -

 Will -